Health Benefits

 - May slow cellular aging processes

-Research: ABTS assays confirm superior antioxidant capacity compared to established superfruits
+Research: According to laboratory research, ABTS testing confirms superior antioxidant capacity compared to established superfruits

 Digestive Wellness

-Prebiotic effects support beneficial gut bacteria and digestive health
+Preliminary research suggests prebiotic effects may support beneficial gut bacteria and digestive health

 - May improve nutrient absorption